urbanopt/geojson-modelica-translator/README.rst

 RC models (using TEASER) is fleshed out; however, swapping between a first and fifth generation heating system has yet to be fully implemented.

-The diageram below is meant to illustrate the future proposed interconnectivity and functionality of the GMT project.
+The diagram below is meant to illustrate the future proposed interconnectivity and functionality of the GMT project.

 .. image:: https://raw.githubusercontent.com/urbanopt/geojson-modelica-translator/develop/docs/images/des-connections.png